Obama says 'nowhere to go but up' after HealthCare.gov debacle

 "But the good thing about when you're down is that usually you got nowhere to go but up," Obama added, according to excerpts released by ABC.

-The interview was taped last week as the Obama administration scrambled to meet a self-imposed November 30 deadline to overhaul HealthCare.gov, the website used in 36 states to shop for insurance under the Affordable Care Act, more commonly known as Obamacare.
+The interview was taped last week as the Obama administration scrambled to meet a self-imposed Nov.
+30 deadline to overhaul HealthCare.gov, the website used in 36 states to shop for insurance under the Affordable Care Act, more commonly know as Obamacare.

 "I continue to believe and (I'm) absolutely convinced that, at the end of the day, people are going to look back at the work we've done to make sure that in this country, you don't go bankrupt when you get sick, that families have that security," Obama told ABC.
 "That is going be a legacy I am extraordinarily proud of."